T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: T2VEval-Bench: A Multi-Dimensional Benchmark Dataset

+To analyze the performance of T2V models, we calculated the MOS scores of each model in every dimension.
+Let the mean opinion score of model \( i \) in dimension \( k \) be \(\textit{MOS}_{ik}\), then the \(\textit{MOS}_{ik}\) can be calculated as follows:

-We performed a comprehensive set of experiments and analyses on T2VEval-Bench to summarize the performance of the evaluated models.
-Table \ref{tab2} provides the scores of the 12 models across all evaluation dimensions, while Figure \ref{fig6} visualizes the score distribution using a violin plot.
+where \( M \) is the number of prompts.
+Table \ref{tab2} provides the MOS scores of the 13 models across all evaluation dimensions, while Figure \ref{fig6} visualizes the score distribution using a violin plot.
 Notably, Sora achieves the highest scores in all dimensions, exhibiting a highly concentrated and stable distribution.
-However, it is important to note that Sora’s ranking is based solely on its 48 publicly available videos, which introduces certain limitations to the evaluation.
+However, it is important to note that Sora’s ranking is based solely on its 48 demo videos, which introduces certain limitations to the evaluation.

-Aside from Sora, the Gen-3 model demonstrates strong competitiveness and potential across all dimensions.
-Additionally, KLing excels in the realness dimension, while Dreamina stands out in aesthetic quality, highlighting its strengths in specific application scenarios.
-For instance, Dreamina shows potential for animation creation, whereas KLing is well-suited for tasks such as storyboard enhancement.
-In contrast, Open-Sora V1.2 and Show1 exhibit the weakest performance, primarily due to poor video quality with noticeable artifacts like block distortions.
-These models also struggle with maintaining entity consistency (e.g., people and animals) and frame-to-frame coherence.
+Aside from Sora, Ruway Gen-3 demonstrates strong competitiveness and potential across all dimensions and Kling 1.0 excels in the realness dimension.
+In contrast, Open-Sora 1.2 and Show-1 exhibit the weakest performance, primarily due to their poor technical quality with noticeable artifacts like block distortions.
+These models also struggle with maintaining entity consistency (e.g., people and animals) and temporal coherence.

-To explore which dimensions have the greatest impact on participants’ overall impression when watching text-generated videos, we build a simple MLP regression model.
-The input consists of the scores from the four dimensions, intending to predict the overall impression score.
-We divide the data into an 8: 2 ratio for training and testing, achieving an accuracy of 84\% on the test set, demonstrating the effectiveness of the model.
-Based on this, we perform a gradual sensitivity analysis to determine the influence of each dimension, as shown in Table \ref{tab3}.
-Notably, we find that the video quality dimension has a limited impact, which contradicts general expectations.
-We think this may be because there is a certain correlation between video quality and aesthetic quality and realness.
-This may lead to the limited impact of perturbing video quality alone on the final output.